Growth Happens Here

 You don’t have to be a thrill seeker to enjoy the Lookout Tower.
 A spiral stairway on the inside of the tower provides access to the platform at the top, featuring one of the best views of the sunset over the Equestrian pastures.
 The Lookout Tower is a wonderful spot for sleep-outs and late night devotions.

 Set in the heart of the Oak Forest, Skywalkers is a paradise for climbing fans and the perfect venue to conquer fears and build confidence.
-Swing from rings suspended 30 feet in the air, stack and climb a tower of crates, climb a ladder built for giants.
-Each of the six high ropes elements presents obstacles that will challenge you physically and mentally.
+Swing, step, and climb while suspended nearly 40 feet in the air.
+Get clipped in at the beginning while on the ground, start climbing, and overcome obstacles that will challenge you physically and mentally.

 The River Village Stables